 Collaboration is not just for teams, or for people working together.
 If you are in the mindset that you have created something wonderful and unique, yet you are desperately trying to protect your idea from the competition, and you are trying to build an empire all on your own, you could be “trying” forever.
 You need to network and collaborate, and in many cases working directly with your competition is the best way to accelerate your growth, as they already have the audience you need and there could be a way that you can work together for mutually beneficial gains.
 Switching to the “abundance” mindset, will likely accelerate your growth.

-It’s virtually impossible to get where you want to be as an entrepreneur, with any kind of speed, without taking a few risks and stepping outside of your comfort zone.
+It’s virtually impossible to get where you want to be as an entrepreneur, as well as constantly developing and growing your entrepreneurial vision, with any kind of speed, without taking a few risks and stepping outside of your comfort zone.
 If you’re always going to do the same thing, then you will most likely always get the same results.
 Look at your business honestly and objectively, study your return on investment, and if something just isn’t working for you, no matter how many experts say it should, “scrap it” and do something new and infinitely more exciting that what you were doing.
 Raise your game, change your strategy, and you will eventually succeed!